rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Active_Directory_with_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

-In addition to updating the Teams steps, the `Find DN` step will need the Search Base field to be defined.
+In addition to updating the Teams step, the `Find DN` step will need the Search Base field to be defined.
 Edit the workflow, open the `Find DN` step, and provide the appropriate Search Base for your domain.
 For example, if your domain is `acme.com` then the Search Base would be `DC=acme,DC=com`.

-After configuring the Teams steps and the `Find DN` step, activate the workflow in order to trigger it.
+After configuring the Teams step and the `Find DN` step, activate the workflow in order to trigger it.

 ### Usage